EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Background and Problem Definition

-\begin{itemize} \item \textbf{Line Coverage of Correct Tests (LCCT)}: the proportion of source code lines in the focal methods that are executed at least once by a passing test.
-While high line coverage indicates broader code exploration, it does not guarantee semantic correctness. \item \textbf{Branch Coverage of Correct Tests (BCCT)}: the proportion of conditional branches (e.g., if-else, switch cases) in the focal methods that are exercised in passed tests.
+A \emph{unit test} is a self-contained function designed to validate the behavior of a specific unit of source code, most commonly an individual method.
+Executing a test typically involves invoking the target method under specific inputs and comparing the observed outcome against expected outputs through \emph{assertions}.
+The result of a test is often binary: a test either \emph{passes} or \emph{fails},\footnote{In practice, tests may also exhibit \emph{flakiness}, where outcomes vary across executions due to non-determinism, environmental dependencies, or timing effects.
+In this work, we focus on deterministic unit tests and consider only consistently passing tests when evaluating test quality.} depending on whether all assertions hold.
+The objective of an automated unit test generation algorithm is to synthesize a suite of correct, high-quality, unit tests.
+Following prior work~\cite{2024arXiv240803095G}, we designate the \emph{public methods} of each public class under test as \textbf{focal methods}, which constitute the primary targets for test generation and evaluation.
+This focus enables the testing effort to concentrate on actionable and externally observable behavior.
+The following metrics are commonly used for evaluating the quality of a suite of unit tests~\cite{fraser2012evosuite,harman2007searchbased,jia2011survey}: \begin{itemize} \item \textbf{Line Coverage of Correct Tests (LCCT)}: the percentage of source code lines in the focal methods that are executed at least once by a passing test. \item \textbf{Branch Coverage of Correct Tests (BCCT)}: the percentage of conditional branches (e.g., if-else, switch cases) in the focal methods that are exercised in passed tests.
 This metric captures control-flow depth and is more sensitive to logical path diversity. \item \textbf{Mutation Score of Correct Tests (MSCT)}: the percentage of artificially injected faults (mutants) in the focal methods that are detected, i.e., cause at least one test to fail.
-This is widely regarded as the strongest proxy for fault detection capability~\cite{fraser2012evosuite, jia2011survey}. \end{itemize} The objective of an automated test generation algorithm is therefore to synthesize a suite of correct, diverse, and assertion rich tests that maximize test quality metrics, particularly LCCT, BCCT, and MSCT, while remaining readable and executable.
+This is a commonly used proxy for fault detection capability~\cite{fraser2012evosuite, jia2011survey}. \end{itemize}